Category Archives: 2006 Films

 Tragically, events do not go as planned for Krista, but what a bravura performance by Murphy.

 The overall tone of the film is a great achievement and key to its success.
-The film is small and does not need explosions, car chases, or police banter to achieve the message it relays.
+The film is small and does not need explosions, car chases, or police banter to convey its message.

-The mysterious identities of the characters and the loneliness and lack of identity of some of the characters make me think Moncrieff was at least somewhat inspired by Lynch’s Mulholland Drive.
+The mysterious identities of the characters, and the loneliness and lack of identity of some of them, make me think Lynch’s Mulholland Drive at least somewhat inspired Moncrieff.

-Not quite as oddball as the former, but more of a downer, The Dead Girl shows elements by way of unusual characters and a melancholy vibe.
+Not quite as oddball as the former, but more of a downer, The Dead Girl shows elements through unusual characters and a melancholy vibe.

 The latter focuses more on a serial killer subject matter.

-Being a huge proponent of the genre of independent film (think modern 1970s films with directors who have a clear vision), The Dead Girl is an enormous achievement.
+As a huge proponent of the independent film genre (think modern 1970s films with directors who have a clear vision), I find The Dead Girl an enormous achievement.

 Despite a handful of Independent Spirit Award nominations, I still feel the film is under-appreciated and a decade later is largely forgotten, if anyone knew about it, to begin with.